Sobolev estimates for the Keller-Segel system and applications to the JKO scheme: Functional inequality and Sobolev estimates

 \end{proposition}

 In order to prove that this functional provides a priori estimates on the solution, it is necessary to bound the right-hand side.
-Here, we assume that we already have $L^{\infty}((0,T)\times\Omega)$ estimates on $\rho$, which is a classical result in the Keller-Segel system in the subcritical case.
+Here, we assume that we already have $L^{\infty}((0,T)\times\Omega)$ estimates on $\rho$.
 There are three terms on the right-hand side.
 The last one is the boundary term and has the good sign since we assume that the domain is convex and therefore $h$ is convex.
 The first term is the most challenging one to manage.
 The strategy is to estimate the norm of $D^{2} u$ in $L^{\infty}$ and then write

 On the right-hand side, we recognize the functional $\mathcal{F}_{p}$, which allows us to apply Gronwall's lemma.
 The main difficulty, however, lies in the fact that we only have a priori estimates for $\rho$ in $L^{\infty}$, which implies that $D^{2}u$ belongs to BMO but not to $L^{\infty}$.
 Nevertheless, to use Gronwall's lemma, we can tolerate having $\mathcal{F}_{p}(t) \log \mathcal{F}_{p}(t)$ on the right-hand side.
 Indeed consider the following differential inequality for the function $y(t)$: